Shru854/Running-Tesseract-OCR/README.md

 # Running-Tesseract-OCR
-# 1st donload  or scan an image with high resolution
+# 1st download  or scan an image with high resolution
 # open terminal where your scan or download image is present
 # Now  type command to copy it intomain tesseract ocr folder
 $ sudo cp -r image name /usr/share/tesseract-ocr/4.00/name_of_folder_where_image _will_store